Nehemiah 10 – Israel’s Covenant with God

 1. (1-8) Nehemiah and the priests signed the covenant.

 Now those who placed their seal on the document were: Nehemiah the governor, the son of Hacaliah, and Zedekiah, Seraiah, Azariah, Jeremiah, Pashhur, Amariah, Malchijah, Hattush, Shebaniah, Malluch, Harim, Meremoth, Obadiah, Daniel, Ginnethon, Baruch, Meshullam, Abijah, Mijamin, Maaziah, Bilgai, and Shemaiah.
 These were the priests.

 a.
 Those who placed their seal on the document: At the end of Nehemiah chapter 9, the people had come to a place of decision, and now, collectively, the nation was going to do something about it by entering into a covenant.

 c.
-On the document: These people in Nehemiah’s day knew what covenants were all about, and how important they were to God.
+On the document: These people in Nehemiah’s day knew the customs of making covenants, and they knew how important covenants were to God.
 They remembered God made a covenant with Abraham, promising that both a nation and the Messiah would descend from him; God made a covenant with Moses and the nation of Israel when He gave them the law at Mount Sinai; God made a covenant with King David, promising the Messiah would come from his family.
 But the greatest covenant, the New Covenant instituted by the Messiah, was yet to come.